kerrishaus/docs.kerrishaus.com/README.md

 # docs.kerrishaus.com
-This project is designed to allow the easy distribution of information.
+This is unnamed custom wiki software for docs.kerrishaus.com.

+This project exists because MediaWiki did not support PHP 8.1 at the time.

+# How to use

-# Server Requirements
+## Server Requirements
 - PHP 8.1

+## Installation

+Just clone the project files onto a lamp server and edit the configuration section to suit your needs.

 # Used by this project